feministy/rspec_calculator/README.md

 ## Adding New Functionality to the Calculator

-Try added a divide function, returning an error if someone tries to add a string to the calculator, rounding, or other advanced functionality.
+Try adding a divide function, returning an error if someone tries to add a string to the calculator, rounding, or other advanced functionality.
 Write your tests before you write your code!